drewpatel35/Lumen_cs225final_project/README.md

 ## Github Organization
 **File Locations**

- Code: Files for the algorthyms are at Lumen_cs225final_project/src/
+ Code: Files for the algorithms are at Lumen_cs225final_project/src/

  Tests: The test files are located at Lumen_cs225final_project/tests/